FAQs

 Modern culture tends to disconnect us from our bodies.
 Practising yoga without clothes is one way to counter that.
 When we are invited to be aware of our bodies, it’s very often in a negative, self-critical way.
 There’s a pervading message that our bodies are not, and never will be, good enough.
 Naked yoga strips that away, simply and directly.

 Many people find it very liberating to do yoga with no clothing, both psychologically and, because they don’t have to twitch at riding up hemlines or chafing seams, practically.
-It has also suggested that the outfits produced by many of the fashionable yoga labels are just as sexually revealing and provocative as nudity, if not more so.
+It has also been suggested that the outfits produced by many of the fashionable yoga labels are just as sexually revealing and provocative as nudity, if not more so.

 The ancient yogis did their yoga bare.